-CSS filter functions allow to adjust the color of an element before it is rendered on the site.
+CSS filter functions allow adjusting the color of an element before it is rendered on the site.

-For instance, we all know how much time is consumed in converting an image into grayscale using Photoshop or making a sprite image which toggles on hover from grayscale to color and vice versa and adjusting saturation, or applying correct filters and blurring images etc.
+For instance, we all know how much time is consumed in converting an image into grayscale using Photoshop or making a sprite image which toggles css-filter-functions-with-exampleon hover from grayscale to color or vice versa and adjusting saturation, or applying correct filters and blurring images, etc.

-So, here are the basics - with CSS filters we can do all those extensive time taking task easily whether its images, DOM elements, and even videos.
-We can easily blur, turn an image into grayscale, set hue, saturation, and contrast, and invert etc. with few lines of CSS code without using any additonal tool.
+Thanks to CSS filter functions, we can do all those extensive time-taking tasks easily for images, DOM elements, and even videos.
+We can easily blur, turn an image into grayscale, set hue, saturation, contrast, and invert, etc. with few lines of CSS code without using any additional tool.

-So the question is how we can do it?
+So the question is how to do it?

-Well before start applying filters, let's see all the available options -
+Well before start applying filters, let's see all the available CSS filter functions -

 So what is the syntax ?